ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 - Creation of new phases/fields/layers.
 - Update of default phases and layers from the application.

-For this example, a new |s_variable| will be created, to track the liquid velocity to the power of a custom value provided from the user.
+For this example, a new |s_variable| will be created, to track the oil velocity to the power of a custom value provided from the user.

 A *Secondary Variable* is a variable that can be calculated along the `Network`.
 Also, if configured as external, this